Coronavirus latest: Anti-lockdown protests erupt across Europe | DW | 16.05.2020

-Thousands of people are demonstrating in several German cities, and elsewhere in Europe, against coronavirus restrictions, despite many controls being lifted on Friday.
+Thousands of people have rallied in several German cities, and elsewhere in Europe, against coronavirus restrictions, despite many controls being lifted.
+Arrests were made in London and Warsaw.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)